 Those that know me personally, or follow me on various forms of social media, often hear me obsess about New Orleans . . . thus, I am often asked for my advice on where they should stay, where to eat, what sights to see, and where to hear good music . . . and I am always more than happy to oblige.
 However, I always thought it would be nice if I had something I could simply email or share, so that I don’t have to write it out separately each time, for every individual that asks the same questions.
 Thus – I’ve created this blog called “NOLA Obsessed”.
 This will allow me to write about New Orleans, post pictures, videos, podcasts, etc . . . and share it all with you!

-This is not a tourist guide, because I have never actually felt like a “tourist” in New Orleans – these are merely the musings of a passionate patron of its culture, music, history, architecture, food, art, community and people.
-I find it best to seek out the local vibe and flavor wherever I visit, and thus rely on locals for suggestions as to their favorite places, musicians, venues, restaurants, etc. Over the years I have met fascinating people and have had many wonderful experiences . . . but be forewarned that my suggestions may be biased.
+So these are the musings & suggestions of a passionate tourist/patron of its culture, music, history, architecture, food, art, community and people.
+I find it best to seek out the local vibe and flavor wherever I visit and thus rely on locals for suggestions as to their favorite places, musicians, venues, restaurants, etc. Over the years I have met fascinating people and have had many wonderful experiences . . . but be forewarned that my suggestions may be biased.
 It depends on what you are looking for when you go to New Orleans as to what you will enjoy.
 If you like to get drunk and fall down in the street – by all means, ignore everything I say and stay on Bourbon Street.
 However, if you love Cajun & Creole Cuisine, New Orleans music (particularly jazz), discovering musical, literary & political history, building relationships with musicians, writers & artist, discovering unique architecture, courtyards & graveyards, the feeling of visiting another time and place, and spotting the occasional ghost . . . well then, you might indeed like of suggestions I make throughout the various entries in this blog.
 So . . . check it out:

 You don’t have to take my word for any of this . . .
 In fact, I encourage you to dig around on your own to find specifics that suit your particular taste.
 There are many publications, websites and services in New Orleans that you can and should check out prior to, and during, your visit for ideas, suggestions, history, music, food, events, culture, coupons and special offers.
 A few of my go-to places are: